leonardowf/react-simple-currency/README.md

   delimiter='.'
   unit='R$'
   onInputChange={this.onMoneyInputChange}
+  onInputBlur={this.onMoneyInputBlur}
 />

 // onMoneyInputChange will be called with params: rawValue and displayValue
+// onMoneyInputBlur will be called with param: event

 ```